 The question is how to protect cryptocurrency investments?
 Even though that the cryptocurrency market is relatively immature, there is already a small variety of available financial products that you can start using today to secure trading.
-In this article we will cover some of the hedging strategies:
+In this article we will cover some of the hedging strategies.

 I. Futures market

-The bitcoin futures contract is the first traditional derivative product that officially entered the market through the established exchange, Cboe, back in 2017.
+Bitcoin futures contract is the first traditional derivative product that officially entered the market through the established exchange, Cboe, back in 2017.
 With the emergence of futures trading, a new era has begun.
-Institutional investors from all over the world got an opportunity to short-sell the bitcoin, which is something none could do before.
+Institutional investors from all over the world got an opportunity to short-sell bitcoin, which is something none could do before.
 Some analysts consider a short-selling feature of futures to be the main reason for the Bitcoin dramatic price plunge back in the year of 2018.